 These are generally silent birds but do have a variety of calls and sounds in their repertoire, including low hisses, grunts, croaks, weak quacks, whistling, peeps and coos.

 Wild muscovy ducks are shy and wary, and are usually found alone or in pairs.
-They perch and roost in trees, and use both grazing and dabbling foraging techniques while feeding.
+They perch and roost in trees.
 In flight, their wing beats are relatively slow.
 Males can be aggressive and will chase away other males from their territory, including feeding areas.

 Domestic muscovy ducks can be much more gregarious and likely to join mixed flocks with other waterfowl in urban areas.
 They may also become accustomed to receiving handouts and will approach humans more readily.

 These are omnivorous ducks and will eat a wide range of both plant and animal materials, including seeds, grain, leaves, buds, nuts, insects, invertebrates, and mollusks.
 Muscovy ducks will use both grazing and dabbling foraging techniques while feeding depending on whether they are on land or in the water.